mitsuba-renderer/drjit/docs/eval.rst

 Here, it would have been better to compile a single kernel that can handle any possible value of ``i``.

-To do so, use the function :py:func:`dr.opaque() <drjit.opaque>`, which creates an evaluated variable containing the given constant.
+To do so, use the function :py:func:`dr.opaque() <drjit.opaque>`, which returns an opaque copy of its argument.
 With this change, the counter is no longer a literal constant, which collapses all loop iterations to a single consistent cache entry.

 .. code-block:: python

    for i in range(1000):
-       i2 = dr.opaque(Int, i)
+       i2 = dr.opaque(Int(i))
        y = f(y, i2)
        dr.eval(y)